oracle official Web Site ManualiOracle.it

 Topic (*) : DBA

-One colleague of you, says that the table EMP and its indexes have contention.
+One your colleague, says that the EMP table and its indexes have contention.

 COMMAND INI_TRANS